okta/okta-developer-docs/packages/@okta/vuepress-site/code/index.md

 ### For single-page apps (SPA)

-You can use the Okta Auth Javascript SDK (auth.js) to handle the sign-in experience for any Javascript-based SPA.
+To handle the sign-in experience for any javascript-based SPA, use the Okta Auth JavaScript SDK (auth.js).
 Okta also maintains SDKs for React, Angular, and Vue developers that wrap auth.js for ease of use.

 |   |         |         |         |   |
 |---|---------|---------|---------|---|